a brief History of the school room

 Penryn is a historic town in Cornwall, at the head of the Penryn River.
 It was founded in 1216 by the Bishop of Exeter.

-The School Room is a Grade II listed, two-storey granite building located behind the Penryn Methodist Church in Penryn Town Centre, built at the same time as the church in 1891.
-There had been a smaller chapel, built 1789, on or near Chapel Lane to the west of the current site.
+The School Room is a Grade II listed, two-storey granite building located behind the former Penryn Methodist Church in the Town Centre.
+It was built in 1891, at the same time as the church.
+A smaller chapel, built 1789, was located nearby on Chapel Lane to the west of the current site.

-The map below from 1878 shows the future location of the chapel (marked with a red line).
-We can see how much the street scape has changed from it being a continuous row of shops and houses.
+The map below from 1878 shows the future location of the chapel (marked with a red line) on The Terrace.
+The map shows that The Terrace was originally a continuous row of shops and houses, with long plots stretching down to the river.

 Penryn Town Centre, 1878.
 The red line shows the future location of the Methodist Church and School Room.